Hiyasr/CSATOM/README.md

 ## Usage

-To start the CSATOM platform, run the following command:
+To start the CSAM platform, run the following command:

 ```sh
 python main.py